Building A Client Referral Network

 - Establish yourself as a credentialed expert in your field.
 My practice specializes in diabetes and metabolic syndrome and I find it helpful when talking with providers to share that I am a CDE.
 This is usually a credential they are familiar with which I believe helps build trust.

 - Send thank-you notes for referrals.
 Whenever a client is referred to my practice, I always send a thank-you note to the referring provider.
-I think it’s important as a courtesy to let them know that I received the referral and have scheduled, met, not been able to contact, etc. My hope is that is also a way to stay top-of-mind if they have additional patients that may benefit from nutrition counseling.
+I think it’s important as a courtesy to let them know that I received the referral and have scheduled, met, not been able to contact, etc. My hope is that it is also a way to stay top-of-mind if they have additional patients that may benefit from nutrition counseling.

 - Accept insurance.
-When I established my private practice one of my primary goals was to help remove barrier to high quality evidenced-based nutrition education and support.
+When I established my private practice one of my primary goals was to help remove barriers to high quality evidenced-based nutrition education and support.
 I made the decision to become an in-network provider and accept insurance to improve access to my services and remove some of the barriers around cost.
 I find when speaking with practices they are very interested in which plans I accept and coverage for services provided via telehealth.

 How did you connect with Quality Managers, and why pursue this relationship?

-I was at an exhibitor at a conference a while back.
-When I first launched the practice, I decided I would just buy a table and sit this primary care conference that was about primary care and diabetes.
+I was an exhibitor at a conference a while back.
+When I first launched the practice, I decided I would just buy a table and sit in this primary care conference that was about primary care and diabetes.
 The person in the booth next to me was from a pharmaceutical company.
 She called on a lot of clinics and I ran into her at a different conference 6 months later and she had mentioned that this “network of clinics lost their diabetes education program and so she said if you stopped in there I can make an introduction.
 I’m sure they would love to have that resource.”
 It was built on a lot of different things.
 I do a lot of cold-calling and stopping into places but this was actually helpful because I had that warm introduction from someone at the clinic I already knew which was helpful.

 After the warm introduction to one of the office managers I was able to start building a relationship with the clinic.
-During one stop in I was introduced to the nurse that oversees their Quality Managers at each clinic site.
+During one stop in, I was introduced to the nurse that oversees their Quality Managers at each clinic site.
 She thought some of the clinics might be interested in my services and invited me to speak at their upcoming meeting.
 It was a great opportunity to share some of the recent research and outcomes with telenutrition counseling and offer my services.
-Many weren’t aware that telenutrition counselling was available and it was very helpful to have some of the Healthie graphics to share more about how the process works.
+Many weren’t aware that telenutrition counseling was available and it was very helpful to have some of the Healthie graphics to share more about how the process works.
 I was grateful for the opportunity to share more about my practice plus it was a nice way to get a warm introduction to expand my referral network for future visits.

 What compelled you to establish your business as a virtual nutrition practice?